reims2/reims2-docs/src/dev/philscore.md

 ### Example

+Following input:

-lens cylinder is -1.0, rx axis is 10, lens axis is 178
+- available lens cylinder is -1.0
+- available lens axis is 178
+- desired rx axis is 10

 1. There's a simple table on which cylinder means which tolerance.
-For -1.0 the tolerance is 15.
+Here, for cylinder -1.0 the axis tolerance is +-15.
-2. The allowed range is -5 to 25. -5 doesn't exist, so it's actually 175 to 180 and 0 to 25.
+2. With the desired rx axis of 10, the allowed range is -5 to 25.
+3. -5 doesn't exist, so the allowed range is actually 175 to 180 and 0 to 25.
-3. Glass is allowed because 178 is between 175 and 180.
+4. This lens is _allowed_ because 178 is between 175 and 180.

 ## calcSingleEyePhilscore